tomrummet/dotfiles/README.md

 - FZF <https://github.com/junegunn/fzf>
 - ripgrep (rg) <https://github.com/BurntSushi/ripgrep>

-All this can be install by running `./setup`.
+All this can be install by running `./setup` after cloning repository.

 ### Assumptions